 What Are the Uses of M2 Tool Steel?

-M2 tool steel is primarily used to make machining tools that are used in subtractive manufacturing processes such as turning and milling.
+M2 tool steel is primarily used to make cutting tools for subtractive manufacturing processes such as drills, end mills, taps, saw blades, and reamers.
 M2 tool steel is also used to produce cutting tools such as metal cutting saws.
-Its excellent abrasion resistance is especially useful for injection molding tooling.
-Such molds are exposed to high-pressure plastics which can require materials with high wear resistance to withstand repeated high-pressure plastic injection.
+Its excellent abrasion resistance also makes it useful for specialized injection molding tooling, where molds are exposed to high-pressure plastics that demand materials with high wear resistance.

 Is M2 Tool Steel Good for Knives?

 Yes, M2 tool steel is a good option for fabricating knives.
 It can maintain a sharp edge due to its excellent hardness and abrasion resistance.
-M2 tool steel has good machinability making it relatively easy to form via machining or grinding.
-However, when machining, specialized tooling like CBN (Cubic Boron Nitride) is required as M2 tool steel can be hard on tooling.
-Tool steels are not as corrosion-resistant as stainless steels and are not suited for applications where the knife needs to be cleaned in a dishwasher for example, which can be very corrosive environments.
+M2 tool steel has limited machinability and is usually shaped by grinding or with specialized tooling.
+When machining, specialized tooling such as CBN (Cubic Boron Nitride) is required because of M2’s high hardness.
+Tool steels are not as corrosion-resistant as stainless steels and are not suited for applications where the knife needs to be cleaned in a dishwasher, for example, which can be very corrosive environments.

 What Is the Chemical Composition of M2 Tool Steel?

-The key elements in M2 tool steel are molybdenum at 5.5 % and tungsten at 6.75%.
-The molybdenum, vanadium, chrome, and tungsten give tool steels their excellent hardness and wear resistance due to the formation of carbides while also improving their high-temperature wear resistance.
+The key elements in M2 tool steel are molybdenum at (4.5–5.5%), tungsten (5.5–6.75%), vanadium (1.75–2.20%), chromium (3.75–4.50%), and carbon (0.78–0.88%).
+The molybdenum, vanadium, chrome, and tungsten give tool steels their excellent hardness and wear resistance due to the formation of carbides, while also improving their high-temperature wear resistance.
 The relatively high carbon content aids in the formation of carbides and increases the overall hardness of the matrix.
 Table 1 below indicates the typical chemical composition of M2 tool steel:

 What Is the Carbon Content of M2 Tool Steel?

-M2 tool steel has a carbon content of between 0.78 and 0.88 % by weight.
-This is in comparison to a carbon content of between 0.17 and 0.23 for AISI 1020 mild steel.
-High carbon steels tend to be harder and more brittle than lower carbon steels which are more tough and ductile.
+M2 tool steel has a carbon content of between 0.78 and 0.88% by weight.
+This is in comparison to a carbon content of about 0.17–0.23% for AISI 1020 mild steel.
+High-carbon steels tend to be harder and more brittle, while lower-carbon steels are generally tougher and more ductile.

 What Are the Properties of M2 Tool Steel?